Daxbot/node-canopen/README.md

 1. Modifying the Eds via the protocol modules has been deprecated and the preferred method is to use the new dedicated methods in the Eds class itself.
-This change was made to allow easy configuration without needing to create a Device object first.
-The following table is non-exhaustive and serves only to illustrate potential code changes:
+This change was made to allow configuration without needing to create a Device object first.
+The following table is non-exhaustive and serves only to illustrate the change:

   Old method                      | New method
   ------------------------------- | --------------------------------